Searching for dark matter signals with high energy astrophysical neutrinos in IceCube: DM Distribution Around SMBHs

 Combining the ingredients described in the previous sections, we evaluate the DM column density, which quantifies the probability for neutrinos to scatter off DM as they propagate towards the Earth.
 The column density $\Sigma_\chi$ is obtained by integrating $\rho_\chi$ over an estimated distance traveled by neutrinos, expressed as

-Here, $r_l = R_{em}$ with $r=10^4$ pc the upper limit of the integral given in Eq. (\ref{eq:Sigma_chi}).
+Here, $r_l = R_{em}$ with $r=10^4$ pc, the upper limit of the integral given in Eq. (\ref{eq:Sigma_chi}).
 Above this upper limit, we obtain an approximately constant $\Sigma_\chi$ for each source.
-Fig (\ref{fig:SigmaVsrl}) shows the variation of column density $\Sigma_{\chi}$ Vs. $r_l$ for each source.
+It is shown in Fig.~\ref{fig:SigmaVsr} of Appendix \ref{sec:column}, where we plot $\Sigma_\chi(r)$ vs.\ $r$.
+At $r>10^4$ pc, there is a negligible change in $\Sigma_\chi$ for each benchmark model.
+For the NFW profile, $\Sigma_\chi$ ranges between (3.5.-4.1)$\times 10^{23}$ GeV/cm$^2$ for $r=10^4$ pc.
+However, a very small increase, of the order of $10^{-2}$ (thus negligible), can be seen in the NFW profile for $r=10^6$ pc.
+Figure \ref{fig:SigmaVsrl} shows the variation of column density $\Sigma_{\chi}$ vs.\ $r_l$ for each source.

 In this analysis, a key consideration is the uncertainty associated with the neutrino emission point $R_{\rm em}$.
 We selected specific values for $R_{\rm em}$ (see Table \ref{tab:parameters}) based on previous analyses \cite{PhysRevLett.130.091402,Cline_2023}.
 In Fig. \ref{fig:SigmaVsrl}, we observe how $\Sigma_\chi$ varies with different values of $R_{\rm em}$.
 The shaded blue region represents the allowed range of $R_{\rm em}$ for each source.
 For instance, for NGC~1068 and NGC~4151, the range is $10R_s \lesssim R_{\rm em} \lesssim 90R_s$ \cite{Murase:2022dog}.
 In contrast, for TXS~0506+056 and PKS~1424+240, we considered $R_{\rm em}$ in the range of $(10^{-3}-10^{-1})$ pc as indicated in Ref.~\cite{Padovani:2019xcv}.
 The constraints for NGC~1068 and NGC~4151 can vary significantly within the specified range of $R_{\rm em}$ for the BM1 profile, potentially by an order of magnitude.
 A minor variation is observed in $\Sigma_\chi$ for BM1$^\prime$; however, $\Sigma_\chi$ for other profiles remain almost constant within the considered $R_{\rm em}$ range.
 For TXS~0506+056 and PKS~1424+240, the BM1 spike may vary within nearly three orders of magnitude, while the BM1$^\prime$ shows a decrease of about one order of magnitude.
 Additionally, slight variations are noted in BM2 and BM2$^\prime$, whereas the spikes for BM3 and BM3$^\prime$ are almost constant.
 Since the bound on $\sigma_0$ is inversely proportional to the column density $\Sigma_\chi$, a decrease in $\Sigma_\chi$ will relax the bound on $\sigma_0$ by the same order of magnitude.